O. V. Wright

-Overton Vertis "O. V." Wright (October 9, 1939 – November 16, 1980) was an American singer who is generally regarded as a blues artist by African-American fans in the Deep South; he is also regarded as one of Southern soul's most authoritative and individual artists.
+Overton Vertis Wright (October 9, 1939 – November 16, 1980) was an American singer who is generally regarded as a blues artist by African-American fans in the Deep South; he is also regarded as one of Southern soul's most authoritative and individual artists.
 His best known songs include "That's How Strong My Love Is" (1964), "You're Gonna Make Me Cry" (1965), "Nucleus of Soul" (1968), "A Nickel and a Nail" (1971), "I Can't Take It" (1971) and "Ace of Spades" (1971).

 Biography

 Born in Lenow, Tennessee, Wright began singing in the church as a youngster.
 In 1956, while still in high school, he joined The Sunset Travelers as one of the lead singers of the gospel group.
 He later fronted a gospel music group, the Harmony Echoes.
 It was during this time that he was discovered (along with James Carr) by Roosevelt Jamison, a songwriter and manager.
 Their first pop recording in 1964 was "That's How Strong My Love Is," a ballad later covered by Otis Redding and the Rolling Stones.
 It was issued on Goldwax, the label Wright signed to after leaving his gospel career.
 It was later determined that Don Robey still had him under a recording contract, due to his gospel group having recorded for Peacock.
 After his contract was shifted to Don Robey's Back Beat label, further R&B hits followed.
 Working with record producer Willie Mitchell, success continued on songs including "Ace of Spades" and "A Nickel and a Nail".

 Wright's hits were much more popular in the deep South.
-His biggest hits were "You're Gonna Make Me Cry" (R&B #6, 1965), "Eight Men, Four Women" (R&B #4, 1967) "Ace of Spades" (R&B #11, 1970), "A Nickel and a Nail" (R&B #19, 1971).
-The remainder of his 17 hits charted no higher than #20 on the R&B chart.
+His biggest hits were "You're Gonna Make Me Cry" (R&B No. 6, 1965), "Eight Men, Four Women" (R&B No. 4, 1967) "Ace of Spades" (R&B No. 11, 1970), "A Nickel and a Nail" (R&B No. 19, 1971).
+The remainder of his 17 hits charted no higher than No. 20 on the R&B chart.

 Wright was imprisoned for narcotics offenses during the mid-1970s, and, despite a new recording contract with Hi Records that led to a series of new album releases, commercial success did not follow his release from incarceration.
-Wright continued to battle drug addiction in the last years of his life, and in 1980, he died from a heart attack in Mobile, Alabama, at the age of 41.
+Wright continued to battle drug addiction in the last years of his life, and in November 16, 1980, he died from a heart attack in Mobile, Alabama, at the age of 41, while performing at Joe’s Supper Club in Grand Bay, Alabama.

+In 2008 the "OV Wright Memorial Fund" purchased and installed a headstone for his previously unmarked grave.